-The Master of Liberal Arts degree is designed for students seeking intellectual challenge and an exploration in a variety of current and classical ideas and themes through the disciplines within the liberal arts.
+The Master of Liberal Arts degree is designed for students seeking intellectual challenge and an exploration in a variety of current and classical ideas and themes through the disciplines within the liberal arts and social sciences.
 The program prepares its students for a wide variety of jobs, from teaching in community colleges to publishing, and government jobs; many of the graduates go on to doctoral programs.
+MLA graduates have enjoyed great success in finding full-time employment in various fields upon graduation.
 An interdisciplinary program, the MLA allows students to learn about ideas and concepts within Literature, Professional Writing, Composition, History, Art History, Film, Philosophy, Sociology, and Theatre.
-Following a wideranging survey of developments in culture and society, the student builds a focused array of course work leading to a specific project; students can take additional coursework rather than write a thesis.
-Throughout the MLA curriculum, students are challenged to write on diverse topics, thus sharpening their critical thinking. analytical, and scholarly research skills.
+Following a wide-ranging survey of developments in culture and society, the student builds a focused array of course work leading to a specific project; students can take additional coursework rather than write a thesis.
+Throughout the MLA curriculum, students are challenged to write on diverse topics, thus sharpening their critical thinking, analytical, and scholarly research skills.